alessio-ac/highschool-project/README.md

 Most of the standards used here (CGI, JSP) are outdated and no longer used, it was meant as a demonstration rather than a real project.

-The scripts acutally no longer work as it isn't being hosted on a web server, but rather Cloudflare Pages, which only offers static hosting.
+The scripts acutally no longer work as it isn't being hosted on a web server anymore, but rather Cloudflare Pages, which only offers static hosting.